 Cat owners rejoice – the same rules apply

-We haven’t forgotten our feline friends – you can photograph them with the same techniques we’ve shared in this article.
+We haven’t forgotten our feline friends – you can photograph them with the same techniques we’ve shared in this story.

 As cats are more in charge of their own destiny than dogs, it’s less likely that you can make yours obey commands on cue, or play fetch, to let you set up a shot.
 So instead, you can capture them in a quiet moment or snap an exciting shot mid-leap, and the same rules apply.